duckdb/duckdb-web/docs/configuration/pragmas.md

 #### Custom Profiling Metrics

 By default, all metrics are enabled except those activated by detailed profiling.
-Each metrics, including those from detailed profiling, can be individually enabled or disabled using the `custom_profiling_settings` `PRAGMA`.
+Each metric, including those from detailed profiling, can be individually enabled or disabled using the `custom_profiling_settings` `PRAGMA`.
 This `PRAGMA` accepts a JSON object with metric names as keys and boolean values to toggle them on or off.
 Settings specified by this `PRAGMA` override the default behavior.

 > Note This only affects the metrics when the `enable_profiling` is set to `json`.
 The `query_tree` and `query_tree_optimizer` always use a default set of metrics.

-In the following example the `CPU_TIME` metric is disabled, and the `EXTRA_INFO`, `OPERATOR_CARDINALITY`, and `OPERATOR_TIMING` metrics are enabled.
+In the following example, the `CPU_TIME` metric is disabled, and the `EXTRA_INFO`, `OPERATOR_CARDINALITY`, and `OPERATOR_TIMING` metrics are enabled.

 ```SQL
 SET custom_profiling_settings='{"CPU_TIME": "false", "EXTRA_INFO": "true", "OPERATOR_CARDINALITY": "true", "OPERATOR_TIMING": "true"}';